 Elimination results: are announced in a pdf file on this website's home page in the download section and in the Facebook group plus a notification is sent by individual email to the top 3 place winners of each division.

-Wild Card: There will be 4 Wild Cards in the Run Offs for the Live Show.
-The WILD CARD is a competitor that didn't take a 1st place that is given a second chance, selected by the board of directors for a seat straight through to the Live Show Run Offs for the finals.
+Wild Card: There will be 4 Wild Cards in the Run-Offs for the Live Show.
+The WILD CARD is a competitor that didn't take 1st place that is given a second chance, selected by the board of directors for a seat straight through to the Live Show Run Offs for the finals.
 This is the option of the promoter and will be announced in each tournament.
 Competitors that didn't take a qualifying first place win but placed second or third will be eligible selected by the board to be given a second chance with a birth straight to the finals.

 Awards and Prizes: will be sent by airmail following the finals event.
 Cash prize will be sent electronically to the bank account you specify after being declared winner.
 A certificate of the World Title will be sent electronically by email.
 Specific competition directions will be given to the winners before the final competition.
 You must be available on the finals date and time to perform by logging into the live video platform from your location.
 Late appearances will be disqualified.
 This will be a certified world title by our sanctioning organizations.